Back up and restore operating system with Norton Ghost

 Select To Image in Norton Ghost

-Select the drive containing the partition to be backed up.
+Please choose the drive with the partition you’d like to back up.

 Choose drive to be backed up

-Select the partition to backup (backing up the partition containing the operating system is always the Primary partition).
+Select the partition to be backed up.
+It is advisable to back up the partition containing the operating system, which is typically the Primary partition.

 Choose partition tobe backed up

-Select the partition where the backup file is stored and then name the backup file.
+To create a backup file, select the partition where the backup file is saved and enter a name for the file.

 Name back up file